metalsoft-io/metalcloud-sdk-go/docs/ServerGenericEndpointImport.md

 ### NewServerGenericEndpointImport

-`func NewServerGenericEndpointImport(managementAddress string, siteId float32, serverTypeId float32, serverSupportsOobProvisioning bool, serverInterfaces []ServerUnmanagedImportInternalInterfaceDto, ) *ServerGenericEndpointImport`
+`func NewServerGenericEndpointImport(managementAddress string, siteId float32, serverTypeId float32, serverSupportsOobProvisioning bool, serverInterfaces []ServerUnmanagedImportInternalInterface, ) *ServerGenericEndpointImport`

 NewServerGenericEndpointImport instantiates a new ServerGenericEndpointImport object This constructor will assign default values to properties that have it defined,